VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 {{< tab "8 - Matrices" >}}

-This chapter is probably the first that will have math that makes you go "WTF?", espically if math with matricies and/or programming are new to you in the first place.
+This chapter is probably the first that will have math that makes you go "WTF?", especially if math with matrices and/or programming are new to you in the first place.
 While ideally you'd understand the math, it's not honestly a big deal if you don't.
-That said I think this chapter also just sort of fails to explain the rationaile behing rotation.
+That said I think this chapter also just sort of fails to explain the rationale behind rotation.
 If we look at the rotation matrix:

 ```glsl
 mat2(cos(_angle),-sin(_angle),